GasparyanG/phone_book/README.md

 ```

 ## Usage
-The app is ideally meant to be used via API client (e.g. Postman), but it can be used in the browser as well, although, with some limitations (e.g. pagination, deletion).
+The app is ideally meant to be used via API client (e.g. Postman), but it can be used in the browser as well, although, with some limitations (e.g. pagination, errors are returned, but not displayed).

 ### API Calls
 1. **Create contact** (phone-book record)